mt-mods/jumpdrive/readme.md

 * Radius: 5 blocks
 * Required energy: 10 x 5 x 100 = 5000 / 5 mese crystals

+# Protection

+The source and destination areas are checked for protection so you can't remove and jump into someone else's buildings.
+There are currently no checks for plain populated areas (normal terrain) so you can jump happily into the mountains and make swiss cheese :)
+A possible solution against this would be a global height or area restriction (see Preflight check).

 # Crafting

 Without technic mod: